Non-classical properties of the e.m. near field of an atom in spontaneous light emission: The decay of a two-level atom: dipolar and multipolar contributions to the near-field.

-The expression of $\bm{\psi}_\perp\left(\mathbf{x},t\right)$ has been established in the past for the A.p coupling \cite{VincePhD,CausalMidFar}.
-In order to compare the single photon electric field generated by the quantum dipole (\ref{eq:GeneralWaveFunction}) with its classical counterpart it will be useful to reformulate it, in a frame independent way, which gives
+The integration goes over positive values of $k$ only, due to the fact that electro-magnetic modes are characterized by positive frequencies.
+In order to compare the single photon electric field generated by the quantum dipole with its classical counterpart it will be useful to reformulate it, in a frame independent way, which gives

-where $\bm{\mu}_{g-e.} \equiv ||\bm{\mu}_{g-e.}|| \widehat{\bm{\mu}}_{g-e.}$, while the 3x3 matrix $ \mathbf{\overleftrightarrow{M}}$ is defined through
+where $\bm{\mu}_{g-e.} \equiv \left\|\bm{\mu}_{g-e.}\right\| \widehat{\bm{\mu}}_{g-e.}$, while the 3x3 matrix $ \mathbf{\overleftrightarrow{M}}$ is defined through

 with $\boldsymbol{x} \equiv ||\boldsymbol{x}|| \widehat{\boldsymbol{x}} $.

 To compare our results to their classical counterpart, in a Green function approach, let us define a quantum Green function, by rewriting equation (\ref{eq:PsiBeta2}) in the form